Keita18/amazon-kdd-cup-2024-starter-kit/docs/submission.md

 ```
 .
+├── .dockerignore                   # Please specify the paths to your model checkpoints so that the large files won't be built into the docker image.
 ├── README.md                       # Project documentation and setup instructions
 ├── aicrowd.json                    # Submission meta information - like your username, track name
 ├── data